NYPL/metadata-documentation/metadata/guidelines.md

 ## Rights
 - Rights are added and maintained by [Rights Clearance](/metadata-documentation/resources/glossary/#rights-clearance)
-  - See [MMS › Workflows › Rights](/metadata-documentation/workflows/rights/) for the process when MSU requests rights metadata be added to records in MMS by CIP
+  - See [MMS › Workflows › Rights](/metadata-documentation/workflows/rights/) for the process when MSU requests rights metadata be added to records in MMS by Rights Clearance
 - Rights metadata determines:
   - Whether approved records [appear on Digital Collections](/metadata-documentation/dc/criteria/) based on **Approved use**:
     - **Can be used on NYPL website**: available globally